tiepdotme/redant-home/_posts/2018-09-17-opinionated-developer.md

 Later that morning some new clients came in to meet with me.
 These guys wanted to tell us about their business, and then see if we were a good fit in terms of building out the technology side.
 They went through a typical startup pitch - the problem, the addressable market, and what their plan was.

 Except there was no plan.
-Apart from them making lots of money.
+Apart from making lots of money.

 They had a basic outline of the problem, and a hunch that if we made some awesome software that provided customers easy to use and powerful tools, they probably will use that software.
 Which is fine - we're totally adept at designing and building out a digital product.

 One problem: they had no money to invest.
 Oh, and they didn't actually want to be involved in doing any work.
 Other than getting paid.
 I tried to explain that there is a bit more to it than just having an idea and finding a developer.
 But their eyes glazed over.
 I realised I was probably in the same boat as that other development team - why didn't we just shut up and get on with it?